christopher-besch/homepage/src/articles/16_open_source/open_source.md

 But notice that there is a business model for this and your developers and customers benefit hugely from your product being Open-Source.

 ## Conclusion
-I have talked at length about why a user benefits from Open-Source software.
+I have talked at length about why users benefit from Open-Source software.
 Then I used those benefits to describe the bigger role Open-Source can and does play in a society.
 Lastly, I talked about the developer perspective and why they benefit from Open-Source.
 There are a few points I want to stress:

-- Open-Source is no charity.
+- Open-Source is no charity, though it can be.
 - Open-Source does not mean *for free* or cheap.
+- Open-Source also isn't a utopia.
+  It's a world that already very much exists and we can have more of.
+  Every little piece of Open-Source software makes the world a better place.

-After all this maybe you understand why I love Open-Source so much and don't want to use anything that isn't Open-Source.
+After all I hope you understand why I love Open-Source so much.
-To me the most important point is that I truly own the product I bought.
+To me, the ownership aspect is the most important.
-No one can take my way of experiencing that product away from me.
+No one can take my way of experiencing an Open-Source product away from me.
+I really want to own what I bought and that simply isn't possible with Closed-Source software.
-Also, I love this world of Open-Source.
+Also, I just love this world of Open-Source.
 It's a world in which you are invited to be curious, in which more and more people understand the technology they use.
 It warms my heart to see that world being as huge as it already is and only seeing it grow.